alt-design/Alt-Redirect-Addon/README.md

 # Alt Redirect

-> Alt Redirect is a Statamic addon that does something pretty neat.
+> Ez pz redirects, simple, spicy and nicey.

 ## Features

 This addon does:

-- This
-- And this
-- And even this
+- Redirects to and from
+- Set the status of redirects

 ## How to Install